 Note: If the art humanities requirement is fulfilled with Masterpieces of Western Art (UN1121), students should not take Barnard Art History 1001 or 1002, as this would constitute a duplication of coursework and thus not count toward the GS degree.

 All Columbia College and General Studies students are required to take Art Humanities.
 In limited circumstances, however, students may be eligible for an exemption from this requirement.

-Students who meet these requirements should submit to their advisers a transcript of previous coursework, a statement explaining why the exemption is requested, and copies of the syllabi for all Art History courses completed.
-The exemption request must be made during the student’s first semester of enrollment at Columbia.
-Deadlines: November 1 for Fall matriculates; March 1 for Spring matriculates.
+Students who meet these requirements should contact their GS advisor for assistance in submitting to the Center for the Core Curriculum a transcript of previous coursework, a statement explaining why the exemption is requested, and copies of the syllabi for all Art History courses completed.
+The exemption request must be made during the student’s first semester of enrollment at Columbia during the Core petition period, typically the first week of classes.